docsforadobe/javascript-tools-guide/4 - User-Interface Tools/drawing-objects.rst

 =================== ==================================================================================

-In addition, the :ref:`custom-element-class` allows you to define completely customized elements of several types (ranges, buttons, lists), whose appearance is rendered entirely by your :ref:`ondraw` implementation.
+In addition, the :ref:`custom-element-class` allows you to define completely customized elements of several types (ranges, buttons, lists), whose appearance is rendered entirely by your :ref:`control-event-ondraw` implementation.